dag-andersen/kubernetes-reference-highlighter/README.md

 No known issues yet.

-Please open an issue on GitHub if you experience any issues or have ideas for future features
+Please open an issue on GitHub if you experience any issues or have ideas for future features.